bulletmark/raise-or-run/README.md

     Exec=/usr/bin/raise-or-run kmymoney %u

-Now when I click on a [KMyMoney](https://kmymoney.org/) file, it jumps to an open window if one exists, or if not then it starts the app to open a new window.
+Now when I click on a [KMyMoney](https://kmymoney.org/) file, it jumps to an open window if one exists for that file, or if not then it starts the app to open that file in a new window.
+This works also when you have multiple but independent KMyMoney files being opened in multiple parallel windows.

     Usage: raise-or-run [-options] <app> [file]
     Options